A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

-In a press release published November 5, the Ministry of Citizen Protection announced a year-long, open travel period during which foreigners legally living in Greece can visit their home countries and return to Greece more than once without penalty, as long as non-EU citizens have a valid bebaiosi (Βεβαίωση κατάθεσης αίτησης για έκδοση άδειας διαμονής).
+In a press release published December 5 in Greek, the Ministry of Public Order and Citizen Protection announced an open travel period that allows foreigners legally living in Greece to visit their home countries and return to Greece more than once without penalty, as long as they have a valid bebaiosi (Βεβαίωση κατάθεσης αίτησης για έκδοση άδειας διαμονής).

-Without a permit sticker OR a valid bebaiosi (blue paper with photo), a non-EU citizen cannot leave and re-enter Greece.
-If your current residence/work permit sticker/card or previous year’s bebaiosi will expire while traveling, it is expected that you renew and get a new bebaiosi before departing.
-By law, foreigners must apply for a permit within 30 days of arriving in Greece or renew a permit/bebaiosi at least 60 days before its expiration.
+Without a residence permit sticker/card OR a valid bebaiosi (blue paper with photo), a non-EU citizen cannot leave and re-enter Greece.
+If your current residence/work permit sticker/card or previous year’s bebaiosi will expire while traveling, it is expected you renew and get a new bebaiosi before departing.
+By law, foreigners must begin renewing a Greek residence permit/bebaiosi 60 days before expiration.

-Under normal circumstances, only those with an official permit sticker in their passport or residence card can travel outside Greece, as explained in “I’m a non-EU citizen in Greece, can I travel whenever I wish?”
-However, the Ministry of Citizen Protection in power since October 2009 made it known that they want to start granting rights to legal immigrants on par with those in neighboring EU countries and change the law permanently in the near future.
+Under normal circumstances, only those with an official permit sticker in their passport or residence card can travel outside Greece without restriction, as explained in “I’m a non-EU citizen in Greece, can I travel whenever I wish?”
+However, the former Ministry of Citizen Protection under ex-PM Papandreou began granting rights on par with neighboring EU countries from October 2009, and this policy continues under the coalition government that took power June 2012.

-Be aware that this privilege grants passage to one’s home country and Greece with a bebaiosi.
-It does NOT give non-EU citizens the right to visit or stay in other EU or Schengen countries.
+Be aware that this privilege grants passage to one’s home country/countries and back to Greece with a bebaiosi.
+It does NOT give non-EU citizens the right to visit or stay in other non-EU, EU or Schengen countries.
 Only those with unexpired Greek permit stickers/cards can travel freely.
-If Greek authorities discover you have traveled somewhere other than your home country, they have the right to refuse you re-entry.

 What you need

-To be granted re-entry to Greece, non-EU citizens residing legally in Greece without an official permit sticker or residence card must have the following documents in accordance with the law.
+To be granted re-entry to Greece, non-EU citizens residing legally in Greece without an official permit sticker or residence card must have the following documents in accordance with the law, plus a visa or visas to the non-home country/countries visited (if applicable).
 Select the category applicable to your status.

 A. Foreigners with an expired residence permit